1. Resources

 Account Takeover Fraud

-Account takeover fraud (ATO) is often considered a form of identity theft.
-Instead of trying to hijack an entire identity, however, ATO is mostly about getting access to existing accounts.
-Thieves are specifically looking for usernames and passwords the victim uses to access an online account.
-Once they access the account, fraudsters can change details, make purchases, withdraw funds, and even leverage the stolen information to invade other accounts.
+Instead of trying to hijack an entire identity, ATO is mostly about getting access to existing accounts.
+Once they access an account, fraudsters can change details, make purchases, withdraw funds, and even leverage the stolen information to invade other accounts.

 Synthetic Fraud